 Scott and Zelda Fitzgerald, Pablo Picasso, Cole and Linda Porter, Ernest Hemingway.
 John Dos Passos – all are summer guests of Gerald and Sara Murphy.
 Visionary, misunderstood, and so from vastly different backgrounds.
 The Murphys met and married so young, and set forth to create a beautiful world.
 They alight on Villa America: their coastal oasis of so artistic genius, debauched parties, impeccable style and flamboyant imagination.
 But before long, a stranger enters into their relationship, and their marriage must accommodate an intensity that neither had forseen.
 When tragedy strikes, their friends reach out to them, but the golden bowl is shattered.
 And neither Gerald nor Sara will ever be the same.

 Do you also like reading novels about Ernest Hemingway?
-Please share your favourite in the comments below.
+Please share your favourites in the comments below.